Clinthon007/SQL_Project_Data_Job_Analysis/README.md

 ORDER BY salary_year_avg DESC
 LIMIT 10;
 ```
-Here'sa breakdown of the top data analyst jobs in 2023:
+Here's a breakdown of the top data analyst jobs in 2023:
 - **Wide Salary Range**:** Top 10 paying data analyst roles span from $184,000 to 650,000, indicating significant salary potential in the field.
 - **Diverse Employers:** Companies like SmartAsset, Meta, and AT&T are among those offering high salaries, showing a broad interest across different industries.
 -**Job Title Variety:** There's a high diversity in job titles, from Data Analyst to Director of Analytics, reflecting varied roles and specializations within data analytics.

 ![Top Paying Roles](project_sql\assets\Top_paying_roles.png)
 *Bar chart was used to visualize the top data analyst salaries; "Google's Gemini" was used to generate this graph from my SQL query outcome.*

 **2. Skills for Top Paying Jobs**
 To understand what skills are required for the top_paying jobs, I joined the job postings with skills table data, which gave insights into what employers value for high-compensation roles.